 The flavor profile of Tequila is impacted by the region where the agave is grown, in the highlands or the lowlands.
 Due to differences in elevation and weather, the agave plants grown in each area create different tasting Tequilas.

-Lowland agave have a shorter growing cycle, giving Tequila an earthy and herbaceous – often spicier- flavor.
+Lowland agave has a shorter growing cycle, giving Tequila an earthy and herbaceous – often spicier- flavor.

 Sauza Hornitos 9